-"The Gongjola Pass Trek has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace and accessibility from Kathmandu."
+"The Gongjola Pass Trek has long been a favorite trek due to its wonderful views, interesting Tamang culture, relatively gentle place and accessibility from Kathmandu."

-The 2015 earthquake and subsequent landslide had an enormous effect on the region, but aid and reconstruction have recently reopened this valley to trekking again.
-Not only is it still a beautiful trek, but your visit will also provide vital support for local livelihoods.
+Gongjola Pass was badly affected by the earthquake and subsequent landslide had an enormous effect on the region, but aid and reconstruction have recently reopened this valley to trekking again.
+Not only it still a beautiful trek, but your visit will also provide vital support for local livelihoods.

 Gongjola trek is a trek with real heart this trek is Langtang valley region.
-The Langtang Valley is one of the most beautiful places in Nepal and was once the darling of trekkers seeking stunning landscapes and authentic culture along with heartwarming hospitality in delightful homestay guest houses — all within easy reach of Kathmandu.
+The Langtang Valley is considered as one of the most beautiful places in Nepal and was once the darling of trekkers seeking stunning landscapes and authentic culture along with heartwarming hospitality — all within easy reach of Kathmandu.

-However, the Langtang Valley is almost devoid of visitors these days as the people of Langtang are continuing to rebuild their lives after the 2015 earthquake.
-Survivors of the landslides caused by the earthquake were forced to leave the valley, but now they have come back to reclaim their homeland, rebuild their homes and re-establish their farms.
+However, the visitors in Langtang Valley is less these days as the people of Langtang are continuing to rebuild their lives after the 2015 earthquake.
+Survivors of the landslides caused by the devastating earthquake were forced to leave the valley, but now they have come back to reclaim their homeland, rebuild their homes and re-establish their farms.

-Trekking in this beautiful valley will support the people of Langtang by providing much-needed income to rebuild in a sustainable and secure way.
-This is not charity; this is the business end of sustainable travel, where your travel choices can respectfully support local people while preserving their dignity, their culture and their way of life.
-Be wowed by nature, be humbled by the human spirit and be a part of local solutions when you choose to trek in g
+Trekking in this picturesque valley will support the people by providing much-needed income to rebuild in a sustainable manner and secure way.
+This is not a charity but a business end of sustainable travel, where your travel choices can respectfully support local people while preserving their dignity, their culture and their way of life.
+Be wowed by nature, be humbled by the human spirit and be a part of local solutions when you choose to trek in Gongjola pass.

 The trek starts at the small town of Syabru Besi.
 You will trek through magnificent forests to the high alpine meadows and yak pastures around Kyangjin Gompa (a Buddhist monastery).
-After an (optional) day hike up to the top of Kyangjin Ri (peak), and next day early in the morning we have to wake up for the pass better to cross early in the morning. after pass where the 360-degree views of the Himalayan mountains are truly Sermangthang also Tamang village spectacular, you retrace your route to Kakani village and Melamchi is really famous for hairdo power there is a project for Kathmandu . down the valley and drive back to Kathmandu.
+After an (optional) day hike up to the top of Kyangjin Ri (peak), and next day early in the morning we have to wake up for the pass, better to cross early in the morning.

 Highlights of Gongjola Pass Trek